lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   The value of each CBOR byte string APP_BSTR is the binary representation of a CBOR sequence APP_PROF_SEQ, which has the same format and semantics specified in {{sec-app-profile-edhoc-message_1_2}}.
 The SVCB RR MUST be considered malformed if APP_PROF_SEQ is malformed or does not conform with the format defined in {{sec-app-profile-edhoc-message_1_2}}.

-  The CDDL grammar describing the value of the SvcParamKey "edhocpath" is shown in {{fig-cddl-edhoc-app-prof-value}}.
+  The CDDL grammar describing the value of the SvcParamKey "edhoc-app-prof" is shown in {{fig-cddl-edhoc-app-prof-value}}.

   Each CBOR sequence APP_PROF_SEQ specifies a set of EDHOC application profiles that the server supports.